Henrik-3/valorant-labs/README.md

 **LAST UPDATE:**

+- Added link command to link your Riotaccount with your Discord account

 - Redesign + Added AutoNews [BETA]

 - Update from discord.js v11 to v12 (improved reaction speed and stability)